zakariamoknine/SAP-1/README.md

 # Usage

-For simulation, you'll need to install [iverilog](https://github.com/steveicarus/iverilog) and optionally [gtkwave](https://github.com/gtkwave/gtkwave) for viewing waveform files.
+For simulation, you'll need to install [iverilog](https://github.com/steveicarus/iverilog) and cocotb [cocotb](https://docs.cocotb.org/en/stable/install.html).

 You will also need a C compiler (e.g., `gcc`, `clang`) - for compiling the assembler, by default gcc is used, but you can configure assembler/Makefile to use a different compiler.